UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

   cd the_name_of_the_assignment_repo

-b) Make a new branch:
+b) Checkout the develop branch

 ::

-  git checkout -b develop
+  git checkout develop

+Note: there should be a "develop" branch already in the repo.
+If not, you will get an error, but you can create the branch by hand by adding the ``-b`` flag: ``git checkout -b develop``

 After that command, git will be "in" the develop branch -- anything you change will only be reflected in that branch.